AaronAmberman/AutoTranslate/README.md

 # AutoTranslate
 ***Work in progress...very early alpha.***

-Automatically translate string resources files into other languages.
+Automatically translate string resources files from one spoken language to another.

 ## The Power
 This application aims to use several translation providers to provide the easiest experience possible.